 Dr. Robert Marouk performs breast lifts at the Cosmetic Surgical Art Center in Chandler, AZ, just twenty minutes away from downtown Phoenix.

 The incision traces the portion from which breast skin will be removed and defines the nipple’s new location.
 The nipple and areola move slightly higher after excess skin has been removed.
 The skin surrounding the areola is then tightened to reshape the breast.
 A vertical line of stitches located near the Areola extend down from the nipple area, though they sometimes appear along the lower crease of the breast.

 There is a modified procedure involving fewer incisions available for some patients, especially those with small breasts who have experienced minimal sagging.
 The doughnut, or concentric Mastopexy, is one such procedure in which circular incisions are made around the areola in order to remove a doughnut-shaped area of skin.

 Breast Lift Recovery

-Most patients sleep with their upper body propped up slightly for greater comfort the first few days following surgery.
+Most patients sleep with their upper body propped up slightly for greater comfort the first few days following their breast lift.
 Patients should also take prescribed pain medication to minimize discomfort.
 The day following surgery, patients come back to the office to replace their ace bandage wrap (which is initially placed around your chest to limit muscle contraction and swelling) with a more comfortable sports bra.
 You’ll wear the sports bra for about three weeks.
 99 percent of patients report feeling most comfortable wearing the sports bra after surgery.

 Optimally, patients take a few days off work following the surgery, and will avoid heavy lifting or straining for two weeks.
-Mostly dissolvable sutures are used in the procedure, but some must be removed following breast lift.
+Mostly dissolvable sutures are used in the procedure, but some must be removed following breast lifts.
 Patients can expect to raise their arms the day after surgery and move around freely a few days later.
 Moving the arms after surgery helps alleviate the “tight” feeling.